New York City FC made history during the 2016 season.

 “It’s amazing the atmosphere that the supporters give us,” Villa says.

-Villa spoke with Men’s Fitness briefly about leading NYCFC to the playoffs for the first time and how his training has fueled his play this season.
+Villa spoke with Men’s Fitness about leading NYCFC to the playoffs for the first time and how his training has fueled his play this season.

 (Editor’s note: This interview has been edited for clarity and concision.)